-- STUDENTS are responsible for their own devices.
-PLEASE be responsible and know where your device is at all times. - If teachers do not allow cell phone usage during class time, students must put their device away in their backpacks. - DO NOT leave cell phones in bathrooms, classrooms or lunch tables.
+• STUDENTS are responsible for their own devices.
+PLEASE be responsible and know where your device is at all times.

+- If teachers do not allow cell phone usage during class time, students must put their device away in their backpacks. - Students are not ALLOWED to take their electronic devices to the bathroom